-- Restore is supported if the TigerGraph system has had only minor version updates since the backup. - TigerGraph version numbers have the format X.Y[.Z], where X is the major version number and Y is the minor version number. - Restore is supported if the backup archive and the current system have the same major version number AND the current system has a minor version number that is greater than or equal to the backup archive minor version number. - Backup archives from a 0.8.x system cannot be Restored to a 1.x system.
+- Restore is supported if the TigerGraph system has had only minor version updates since the backup. - TigerGraph version numbers have the format X.Y[.Z], where X is the major version number and Y is the minor version number.

+- Backup archives from a 0.8.x system cannot be Restored to a 1.x system. - Examples:

 Backup archive's system version current system version Restore is allowed?
-0.8 1.0 NO - Major versions diff 1.1 1.1 YES - Major and minor versions are the same 1.1 1.2 YES - Major versions are the same; current minor version > archived minor version 1.1 1.0 NO - Major versions are the same; current minor version < archived mino version
+0.8 1.0 NO - Major versions differ 1.1 1.1 YES - Major and minor versions are the same 1.1 1.2 YES - Major versions are the same; current minor version > archived minor version 1.1 1.0 NO - Major versions are the same; current minor version < archived minor version